 Barbershops under spotlight for appointment charges

-The Consumer Council of Fiji has received complaints and tip-offs from consumers that certain barbershops are charging customers for making appointments.
+The Consumer Council has received complaints of certain barbershops charging customers for making appointments.

 Investigations by the Council into these complaints have revealed that certain barbershops in the greater Suva area are charging from $5.00 to up to $15.00 for appointments in addition to the charges for the services being rendered.